dbee01/keiste-solar-report/readme.txt

 1. Upload the plugin files to `/wp-content/plugins/keiste-solar-report/` or install via WordPress plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. **IMPORTANT: Get your Google Solar API key** (see Configuration below).
-Enable Google Places API and Google Maps API for this key.
+3. **IMPORTANT: Get your Google Solar API key** (see Configuration below)
-4. Go to **Solar Leads → Settings** and enter your API key for Google Maps and Google Solar API.
-Also enable Google Solar API for this key.
-The same key is fine for all if you wish.
+4. Go to **Solar Leads → Settings** and enter your API key for Google Maps and Google Solar API (same key is fine for both if you wish)
 5. Add the shortcode `[keiste_solar_report]` to any page

 == Configuration ==